chef/license-acceptance/README.md

 Omnibus managed products can leverage the shared library in the `license-acceptance` gem to facilitate the license acceptance flow.

+### A2

+A2 currently has a command line tool to install and configure it, much like Omnibus packaged applications do.
+This tool will be updated to follow the same UX we use for those Omnibus tools.
+The license can be accepted during configuration and reconfiguration in the case they install a tool later that needs a license accepted.

 ### Hab managed products

 Hab managed products will use a pattern pioneered by A2 called the [MLSA](https://github.com/chef/mlsa) (Master License Services Agreement).
 This is a package that, when included as a dependency, will prevent a service from running unless the user has set a configuration flag saying they accept the license agreement.
-This pattern requires no changes to habitat unless we want an interactive flow.
-Usage would look like the following:
+This pattern requires no changes to Habitat.
+Usage would look similar to the following:

 ```
 $ hab svc load chef/chef-server --bind=database:mysql.default